 - distribution information: availability, and how to acquire the data.

 FGDC's Content Standard for Digital Geospatial Metadata is published at the FGDC standards publication site.
 Geospatial professionals understand the value of metadata, know how to find it, and how to interpret it.

-Registered Penn State students should return now to the Chapter 4 folder in ANGEL (via the Resources menu to the left) to take a self-assessment quiz Metadata and Databases.
+Registered Penn State students should return now take the Chapter 4 practice quiz in Canvas: Metadata and Databases.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.